LoganAMorrison/Hazma/README.md

 ## Installation

-`hazma` is currently still in development.
-If you would like to try it anyways, you can install it using the command:
+`hazma` can be installed from PyPI using:

-    pip install --index-url https://test.pypi.org/simple/ hazma
+    pip install hazma

 Alternatively, you can download `hazma` directly from this page, navigate to the package directory using the command line and run